Bear Magazine: History

 In San Francisco, in 1987, Richard Bulger began a self-copied magazine called BEAR, dedicated to the appreciation of bears.
-Bulger had been running a modeling agency called Creative Options Agents (COA) with his photographer partner Chris Nelson.
+Bulger had been running a modeling agency called Creative Options Associates (COA) with his photographer partner Chris Nelson.
 With his connection to gay biker culture and proximity to the Lone Star Saloon (a gay bar credited with the inception of the San Francisco Bear Community), Bulger sought to partake in the growing success of zine desktop underground publication taking hold in San Francisco.
 It's often thought that BEAR Magazine was begun by a man named Bart Thomas, who died of AIDS before the magazine's first publication.
 However, "Bart Thomas" was a pseudonym Bulger chose for himself ("bart" being the German word for "beard") in the earliest days of the project.
 A friend of Bulger named David Grant was reported to have suggested the name "Daddy Bear" for this new magazine just before his death from complications from AIDS.

 The first copy of BEAR Magazine consisted of 45 xeroxed copies, promoted in The Big Ad and Handjob Quarterly (two established, popular zines at the time).

 Originally created as an alternative to the abundance of shaven men represented in gay mainstream media, BEAR gradually expanded to become an internationally distributed glossy magazine, which featured erotic photographs of bears and erotic stories.
 There was also a classified personals section which, before the emergence of the internet, was one of the few ways for men to find compatible romantic and sexual partners, and to network with men with common interests.